Definition

 Trigger this when a high-intent form, call, or chat event happens.
 The system should acknowledge the exact context, ask one qualifying question, and create the sales task with the buyer details attached.

 Trigger this when a qualified buyer books.
-The system should confirm expectations, collect missing details, and make clear that the conversation is about build case and revenue movement.
+The system should confirm expectations, collect missing details, and make clear what decision the conversation is meant to support.

 Proposal movement

 Trigger this after a planned recommendation is sent.
-The system should restate the revenue metric, clarify decision steps, watch for reply intent, and prompt the owner before the deal turns cold.
+The system should restate the business result, clarify decision steps, watch for reply intent, and prompt the owner before the deal turns cold.

 Retention risk follow-up